gatsbyjs/gatsby/docs/docs/validating-plugin-options.md

 ## Best practices for option schemas

-The [Joi API documentation](https://joi.dev/api/) is a great reference to use while working on a `pluginOptionsSchema` as it shows all the available types and methods.
+The [Joi API documentation](https://joi.dev/api/) is a great reference to use while working on a `pluginOptionsSchema`, as it shows all the available types and methods.

 Here are some specific Joi best practices for `pluginOptionsSchema`s: